mark-watson/Java-AI-Book/manuscript/semantic_web.md

 ## OWL: The Web Ontology Language  {#owl}

-We have already seen a few examples of using RDFS to define sub-properties in the this chapter.
+We have already seen a few examples of using RDFS to define sub-properties in this chapter.
 The Web Ontology Language (OWL) extends the expressive power of RDFS.
 We now look at a few OWL examples and then look at parts of the Java unit test showing three SPARQL queries that use OWL reasoning.
 The following RDF data stores support at least some level of OWL reasoning:

 -   ProtegeOwlApis - compatible with the Protege Ontology editor
 -   Pellet - DL reasoner